LeeHowes/CPP/paper_framework_sources/p1897_initial_executor_algorithms_for_cpp23.md

  <!--* `bulk_transform(s, f)`
    * returns a sender that applies `f` to each element in a range sent by `s`, or propagates errors or cancellation-->
  * `handle_error(s, f)`
-   * Creates an async scope where an error propagated by `s` is available for the duration of another async operation `f`.
+   * Creates an async scope where an error propagated by `s` is available for the duration of another async operation produced by `f`.
      Value and cancellation propagate unmodified.
  * `share(s)`
    * Eagerly submits `s` and returns a sender that may be used more than once, propagating the value by reference.
  * `let(s, f)`
-   * Creates an async scope where the value propagated by `s` is available for the duration of another async operation `f`.
+   * Creates an async scope where the value propagated by `s` is available for the duration of another async operation produced by `f`.
      Error and cancellation signals propagate unmodified.

 ## Examples